Simple Molecular Structures (Edexcel IGCSE Chemistry: Double Science)

 • Simple molecular structures have covalent bonds joining the atoms together, but intermolecular forces that act between neighbouring molecules

-• They have low melting and boiling points as there are only weak intermolecular forces acting between the molecules
+• There are weak intermolecular forces between the molecules

 Intermolecular Forces Vs Covalent Bonds, downloadable IGCSE & GCSE Chemistry revision notes